belivetech/Documentation/android/Third-Pary-Libs.md

 ### Realtime-chat

 BeLive has developed in-house chat based on gRPC.
 We have an alternative option for chat which is developed using Agora RTM SDK.
-Depending on use case, we can enable and package one of the chat with SDK.
+Depending on use case, we can enable and package one of the chat platform with SDK.

 *In-house chat*

 ```
     //chat : Real time chat depdendencies
+    // In-house
     implementation 'io.grpc:grpc-okhttp:1.26.0'
     implementation 'io.grpc:grpc-protobuf-lite:1.26.0'
     implementation 'io.grpc:grpc-stub:1.26.0'